What are agile principles?

 Agile is not a panacea.
 Sometimes it simply replaces one problem with another.

-Specifically, companies embarking on Agile projects have to accept that plans may not be clear from the outset.
+Specifically, companies embarking on Agile projects must accept that plans may not be clear from the outset.
 And this approach may not be commercially or culturally acceptable.

 For simple or well understood projects, Agile can be an unnecessary encumbrance, creating a meandering journey to the finish line.
-Sometimes it’s best to let the team create a plan, get their heads down, and get it done.
+Sometimes it is best to let the team create a plan, get their heads down, and get it done.

-There is perhaps a wider point that companies should adopt Agile thinking to other aspects of their work.
-Many spend time planning things that never happen, creating things that have no value to customers, or indulging in ‘blame-based management.’
+There is a wider point, however, that companies might adopt Agile thinking to other aspects of their work.
+Many spend time planning things that never happen, creating things that have no value to customers, or indulging in “blame-based management.”

-Creating an Agile projects capability can break through these kinds of problems and create a far more effective culture of rapid value delivery for a forward-looking 21st century business.
+Creating an Agile projects capability can break through these problems, creating a more effective culture of rapid value delivery for a forward-looking 21st century business.

 The 12 Agile Principles

-The following principles are from the Agile Alliance.
-Have a look and see how they may (or may not) apply to your mid-market business and its current projects.
+The following principles are from the Agile Alliance website.
+Look them over and see how they may or may not apply to your mid-market business and its current project.

 1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.